RMS Celtic (1901)

-History

 Conception and construction

 Celtic's conception, as the other Big Four-class ships, came about in 1898 following a noticing of an opportunity to introduce a series of liners which would prioritise more on comfort rather than speed.
 This was accomplished in comparing the net tonnage (a measure of a ship's total enclosed space) between their two newest North Atlantic Liners; SS Cymric, which had entered service in February 1898, and RMS Oceanic, which was nearing completion at Belfast.
 Cymric had initially been designed as a combination passenger and livestock carrier and was designed with smaller engines capable of running the ship at more modest economical speeds.
 When this combination proved unpopular to travellers, Cymric was reconfigured as a full passenger vessel.
-The result of this was that although she was considerably smaller than the new Oceanic, her smaller engines and fewer boilers installation allowed more space for passenger accommodations.
+The result of this was that, although she was considerably smaller than the new Oceanic, her smaller engines and fewer boilers installation allowed more space for passenger accommodations.
 In September 1898 contracts were made for Celtic, and the keel was laid at Harland and Wolff on 22 March 1899.

 Celtic was the last liner ordered during Thomas Henry Ismay's lifetime.
 On the death of Ismay, all the efforts of the Harland & Wolff yards in Belfast were turned towards Celtic.
 The liner met all new objectives: with it, the company definitively abandoned the race for speed and never again sought to win the Blue Riband, favouring comfort and economy.
-If this change was really inaugurated by Celtic, it was already tested on a smaller scale a few years ago on Cymric.
+Although this change was inaugurated by Celtic, it was already tested on a smaller scale a few years ago on Cymric.
 The success of the formula was enough for White Star to draw its new guideline for the next three decades, up until its demise.

-Celtic was designed to operate an average speed of 16 knots, which was what White Star ships already reached almost thirty years earlier, the liner, with its 20,904 gross tonnage, was the first to exceed s tonnage.
+Celtic was designed to operate an average speed of 16 knots, which was what White Star ships already reached almost thirty years earlier.
+The liner, with its gross tonnage of 20,904, was the first to exceed Great Eastern's tonnage, as well as the first ship in history to exceed 20,000 gross tons.

+She was the second and last White Star ship to bear the name Celtic; an earlier liner of that name had served the company thirty years earlier.